EddyVerbruggen/nativescript-plugin-firebase/docs/ML_KIT.md

 firebase.mlkit.barcodescanning.scanBarcodesOnDevice({
   image: imageSource,
+  supportInverseBarcodes: true, // only set to true if you need this as it's degrades performance slightly
   formats: [BarcodeFormat.QR_CODE, BarcodeFormat.CODABAR] // limit recognition to certain formats (faster), or leave out entirely for all formats (default)
 })
 .then((result: MLKitScanBarcodesOnDeviceResult) => console.log(JSON.stringify(result.barcodes)))